phn/pytpm/doc/conversions.rst

  Coordinate conversions using TPM and PyTPM
 ============================================

-Please read the TPM manual to learn more about TPM.
+Please read the :ref:`TPM manual <tpm_manual>`) to learn more about TPM.
 Here I will only give a overview of the way TPM performs coordinate conversions.

 .. contents::

 In TPM all the information needed to perform coordinate transformations are stored in a ``TPM_TSTATE`` structure.
-This **state data structure** stores time information, observers location and other data.
+This *state data structure* stores time information, observer's location and other data.
 Not all data stored in this data structure are needed for all conversions.

-Each coordinate system defined in TPM is called a **state**.
+Each coordinate system defined in TPM is called a *state*.
 There are 21 different states in TPM, each identified by an integer from 1 to 21.

-The actual coordinates used are stored as vectors with 6 components (a 6-vector or a **state vector**): three position and three velocity components.
+The actual coordinates used are stored as vectors with 6 components (a 6-vector or a *state vector*): three position and three velocity components.
 Internally, all vectors are in Cartesian coordinates.
 But for input and output spherical vectors are also used.

-The set of steps needed to perform a particular conversion are stored in a **look up table**.
+The set of steps needed to perform a particular conversion are stored in a *look up table*.
 Each rows of this table stands for a starting state and a column stands for a final start.
 Each cell in the table holds two pieces of information.
-First, the **next step** that must be performed to get from the starting state indicated by the row to that indicated by the column.
-Second the **resulting state** after this step is performed.
+First, the *next step* that must be performed to get from the starting state indicated by the row to that indicated by the column.
+Second the *resulting state* after this step is performed.
 If the resulting state matches the final state then we are done.
 Otherwise, the resulting state will become the new starting state.
 We can then look up the cell in the row for this new state and